TSummersLab/polgrad-multinoise/README.md

 * Matplotlib

 ## Installing
-Currently there is no package installation procedure; simply download this repository and run the Python files.
+Currently there is no formal package installation procedure; simply download this repository and run the Python files.

 ## Examples
-There are several main Python files which can be run.
+There are several example Python files which can be run.

-0. basic_demo
+0. example_basic.py

 Use this file as a "Hello world" for this repository.
 The program should perform proximal gradient optimization of a small 3-state, 2-input system with multiplicative noise.
 The program should run for 1000 iterations then terminate and print two gain matrices.
 The output should be: